ResourcesCo/macchiato/docs/unpack-simple.md

 designed so you can inspect the Markdown and be confident that you know exactly what code will be generated from it.

-Files are created from a *file definition*, a fenced code block, and optionally a fenced code block containing some options.
+Files are created from a *file definition*, an optional fenced code block containing some options, and a fenced code block containing the data.

 A file definition is a level 5 heading block containing an inline code block with the relative path, either as a plain string or a JSON string (enclosed